Projective Tests Ap Psychology Definition

 • The House-Tree-Person Test (HTP): This test involves drawing a house, a tree, and a person.
 The drawings are then interpreted based on details like size, proportions, and specific features, which are believed to reflect aspects of the individual's self-perception, interpersonal relationships, and emotional state.

 • Sentence Completion Tests: These tests present incomplete sentences, and the participant is asked to finish them.
 The responses provide insights into their attitudes, beliefs, and underlying conflicts.
-For example, a sentence like "My mother…" can elicit revealing responses.
+As an example, a sentence like "My mother…" can elicit revealing responses.

 • Draw-a-Person Test (DAP): Similar to the HTP, this test involves drawing a person and can provide insights into self-perception, body image, and emotional state.